 Type 1 diabetes is an incurable disease where the pancreas produces

 little to no insulin.
 Insulin is a hormone

 use sugar from food for energy and store sugars for future use.

 Joslin and White authored many publications on children and

-diabetes, in 1952, White helped Joslin found the Joslin Clinic.
+diabetes, in 1952, White helped Joslin found the Joslin Center.
 White

 noted that many of the children with whom she worked also had parents with the disease.